thirtysix/TFBS_footprinting/README.md

 [default: "homo_sapiens"] - Target species (string),options are located at (https://rest.ensembl.org/info/compara/species_sets/EPO_LOW_COVERAGE?content-type=application/json).
 Conservation of TFs acrossother species will be based on identifying them inthis species first.
 - --species_group , -g
 [default: "mammals"] - Group of species (string) toidentify conservation of TFs within.
 Your targetspecies should be a member of this species group (e.g."homo_sapiens" and "mammals" or "primates".
 Options:"mammals", "primates", "sauropsids", "fish".
 Groupsand members are listed at (https://rest.ensembl.org/info/compara/species_sets/EPO_LOW_COVERAGE?content-type=application/json)
+- --coverage , -e
+[default: "low"] - Which Ensembl EPO alignment of species to use ("low" or "high").
+The low coverage contains significantly more species and is recommended.
 - --promoter_before_tss , -pb
 [default: 900] - Number (integer) of nucleotidesupstream of TSS to include in analysis.
 - --promoter_after_tss , -pa